-Employment permits are ordinarily processed within 10-12 weeks of application.
+Employment permits are ordinarily processed within two to six weeks of application.
 However, where employers are likely to require multiple work permits, it is possible to sign up for a fast-track scheme, known as the Trusted Partner Initiative.
-For employers with "Trusted Partner" status, processing time is reduced to approximately three to four weeks
+For employers with "Trusted Partner" status, processing time is reduced to approximately one to four weeks